amit9oct/Multi-Robot-Task-Allocation/README.md

 The main idea behind our algorithm is:
       :: Central Clustering
       :: Low Level Obstacle Handling and optimal movement using Travelling Salesmen Algorithm(Christofides)
-      :: Optimal Allocation of taks using Hungarian Algorithm
+      :: Optimal Allocation of task using Hungarian Algorithm